 The Audit Committee is currently comprised of Ms. Cornell, as Chair, and Ms. Masterson and Mr. Maggiore.
-The Board has determined that each of Ms. Cornell, Ms. Masterson, and Mr. Maggiore is "independent" under Nasdaq independence standards.
+The Board has determined that each of Ms. Cornell, Ms. Masterson, and Mr. Maggiore is "independent" under Nasdaq independence standards and "financially literate" under SEC rules.
 Additionally, the Board has determined that Ms. Cornell qualifies as an "audit committee financial expert" as that term is defined in rules promulgated by the SEC.
 The designation of an "audit committee financial expert" does not impose upon such persons any duties, obligations or liabilities that are greater than those generally imposed on each of them as a member of the Audit Committee and the Board, and such designation does not affect the duties, obligations or liabilities of any other member of the Audit Committee or the Board.

-The Audit Committee met 4 times in 2023.
+The Audit Committee met four times in 2024.
 Our Audit Committee charter is available on our website, www.zivobioscience.com, under the "Investors - Corporate Governance" tab.